panqiincs/notes/shadowsocks-firefox.md

 ## Step 3: Configure firefox

-Firstly, install the add-on named foxyproxy, in the Preference of this add-on, do as following:
+Firstly, install the add-on named foxyproxy, modify the Preference of this add-on, do as following:
 Add new proxy --> Proxy Details --> Manual Proxy Configuration Host or IP Address: 127.0.0.1, Port: 1080
 Select Automatic Proxy Configuration, by PAC, Automatic proxy configuration URL is: https://bstrill.com/proxy.pac